Many people use bicycles as their preferred means of transport. Some ride bikes for health and fitness; others want to avoid paying high gas prices.

 - Limits and deductibles: With nearly all insurance plans, paying higher deductibles lowers your premium.
 However, a high deductible increases your out-of-pocket costs in the event of a loss.
 Choosing a higher limit means a higher premium, but better coverage if your bicycle is stolen or destroyed.

 How Much Is Bicycle Insurance and How Do You Get It?

 There are many factors that will affect your bike insurance costs.
-As a general rule, you can expect to pay $7 to $20 per $1,000 of the bike value.
+As a general rule, you can expect to pay $250 to $300 per year.

 There are a few different ways to get the coverage you need for yourself, your bicycle and the cyclists in your family:

 - Ask a local independent agent to find out if bicycle insurance is available in your state.

 - Add bicycle coverage to your homeowners or renters policy with a separate rider or endorsement that will cover the loss of your bike at replacement cost value.

 - Get a separate insurance floater specifically to insure your high-end bicycle.